IMG_20.jpg

 8. Is men’s abuse of female partners an individual problem or a social problem?

-About female victims of intimate partner abuse:
+How to support female victims of intimate partner abuse:

 1. How to help women abused and controlled by male partners: Stage 1